InfinityVM/InfinityVM/README.md

 ├── proto                  // Proto definitions
 ├── test                   // e2e and load tests for coprocessor, CLOB, and matching game
 ```

+## Contributing

+See the [contributing](./CONTRIBUTING.md) doc for more info on workspace setup, lints, proto, etc.

 ## Media